Skip to main content

 • “The character development feels shallow and uninspired, making it hard to connect with anyone in the game.”

-• “I was hoping for a rich backstory, but the characters are one-dimensional and forgettable.”
+• “I was hoping for a rich backstory and meaningful choices, but the characters are one-dimensional and forgettable.”

-• “The lack of meaningful choices in character progression left me feeling disconnected from the story.”
+• “The lack of growth and depth in the characters left me feeling detached from the story.”

 • atmosphere